cewing/training.python_web/source/main/readings.rst

 <https://docs.djangoproject.com/en/1.5/>`_.
 It really is "everything you need
 to know about Django"

+Learn about `South <http://south.readthedocs.org/en/latest/>`_ and make a habit of using it in developing Django apps.
+It will save you time, money and brain cells.

 When you have some time, read `Django Design Philosophies
 <https://docs.djangoproject.com/en/dev/misc/design-philosophies/>`_ - for some
 well-considered words on why Django is the way it is.